secretstartups/handbook/content/handbook/support/license-and-renewals/workflows/saas/compute_minutes.md

 - GitLab Sales team members may open an internal request for `Change Existing Trial Plan` to request quota increases.
 These requests are limited to the standard allotments of compute minutes for paid plans: 10,000 minutes for a Premium trial, and 50,000 minutes for an Ultimate trial.
   - Note: extra minutes are not automatically removed when the trial ends.
 The customer can use them until they are all used up.

 - In any other cases, additional compute minutes or storage should be paid for.
-If you have any questions, ask in the `#spt_managers` Slack channel.
+If you have any questions, ask in the `#support_leadership` Slack channel.

 ### Purchased compute minutes are not associated with customer's group